section-engineering-education/engineering-education/articles/introduction-to-data-integration-in-tos/index.md

 The following are some of the companies that have used Talend data integration.

 #### Air France-KLM
-[Air France-KLM](https://en.wikipedia.org/wiki/Air_France%E2%80%93KLM) is an airline company that was formed in 2004 after the merger of KLM and Air France.
-This airline has offices in France and Netherlands.
+[Air France-KLM](https://en.wikipedia.org/wiki/Air_France%E2%80%93KLM) is an airline company formed in 2004 after the merger of KLM and Air France.
+This airline has offices in France and the Netherlands.
 Air France-KLM uses Talend to streamline information and improve the quality of customer data.

 #### Bayer
 [Bayer](https://en.wikipedia.org/wiki/Bayer) is a large pharmaceutical company that provides healthcare and agricultural products.
-Its headquarters is in Leverkusen, Germany.
+Its headquarters are in Leverkusen, Germany.

 This company uses Talend data integration to integrate its various databases into the data hub.
-Talend has also enabled the company to obtain clean clinical data, which expedites the process of establishing the right dosage.
+Talend has also enabled the company to obtain clean clinical data, which expedites establishing the right dosage.

 ### Conclusion
 Talend Open Studio is an innovative software application that provides organizations with various features for data integration.
 In this application, jobs can be converted to Java code automatically without manual coding.
 It is also cost-effective and easy to use.